2019 Shimano Stella SW (SWC) : The Review

 Here is the bushing and the O ring after I pulled them out.
-Both are made very well to exact tolerances, but accidents do happen.
+Both are made very well to exact tolerances, but accidents during assembly do happen.

-Here it is back on its mount, and I have to say the level of detail at this small scale is impressive.
+Here it is back on its mount, and I have to say the level of detail on such a small scale is impressive.

 That wasn't the only assembly issue.
 The red seal that goes into one end of the line roller was not fully seated into its recess on the hub.

-And the red seal that goes into the other end was not seated correctly as well, indicative of a general issue at the assembly line.
-Excuse the lent, I had tried to rest it on a piece of white fabric as the camera wouldn't focus for the macro shot.
+And the red seal that goes into the other side of the roller was not seated correctly as well, indicative of a general issue at the assembly line.
+Excuse the lent, I had tried to rest it on a piece of white fabric to get the camera to focus for this macro shot.

 Here is a side view showing the effect of a non-fully seated seal.
 Its skirt, which does the sealing, is at an angle potentially compromising the sealing and causing premature and uneven wear.
-Again, all the parts were manufactured correctly and I easily fully seated both seals with the aid of my trusty loupe and a toothpick.
-These all look terrible, but they aren't.
-In years of doing this I've come across many assembly faults in the most expensive reels.
-Off the top of my head I once had a 2015 Saltiga where the large O ring seal of the mag-sealed ball bearing on the right end of the drive gear was dislodged by the insertion of the bearing, I've had a 2011 Catalina that was missing the entire O ring seal that goes between the body and the large screw-in cap that retains the clutch, and I've had a 2008 Stella SW that was missing the tiny plate that goes beneath the small screw that retains the main screw of the line roller.
-These things happen because reels are assembled by humans, and it's specially understandable that it happens in the roller of the new Stellas considering the new tiny and very intricate parts requiring extra care in assembly.
-Hopefully by bringing this to light this early on corrective measures would be taken.
+Again, all the parts were manufactured correctly, and once I fully seated both seals with the aid of my trusty loupe and a toothpick they remained in place.
+These all look terrible, but they really aren't.
+In years of doing this I've come across many assembly faults in some of the most expensive reels, including a 2015 Saltiga that had a dislodged O ring beneath a mag-sealed bearing and a 2008 Stella SW that was missing the tiny plate that retains the line roller screw, just to name a couple.
+These things happen because reels are assembled by humans, and the issues in the line roller of the new Stella are particularly forgivable considering all the tiny recesses and very intricate parts requiring extra care in assembly.
+Hopefully by bringing this to light this early some corrective measures would be taken.

 And these are the ball bearings themselves, not sealed nor even shielded since they are protected by the new line roller seals.
-I love it, and I think this new design would last longer than usual.
-Firstly it keeps saltwater away at an earlier point, instead of letting it in then counting on the bearings' seals to protect them as was previously the case.
-Secondly, with these open bearings the angler will be able to take them out, spray and brush them clean, then fill them with fresh grease for longer life.
-The line roller seems to be designed with an eye on this, since it has very fewer parts than the older complicated ones and is easily disassembled and reassembled for maintenance.
-Let me know if you want a photographic guide on this.
+I love it, and I think this new design would last longer than usual since it shuts water out at an earlier point at the roller's ends, instead of letting water in then counting on the bearings' seals to protect them as was previously the case.
+Also these open bearings should be easier to clean and grease by any user who has some experience in working on reels, which is another means to extend their lives.
+This new line roller is certainly more friendly to the self-service folks, since it has fewer parts than the older complicated ones and is much easier to disassemble and reassemble for maintenance.

-What I'm actually concerned with is my belief that this is an upper mid-range reel with a high-end price tag.
-I'm not even calling it a second tier reel because an exemplary second tier reel would be the superior 2016 Catalina, which is light, powerful, and has the same build as the Saltiga where it matters including the same gearing, clutch, and backup anti-reverse.
-I can't put the Catalina and this new Stella in the same league.
-I just can't.
-A more proper reel to compare this Stella to would be the current 2014 Saragosa SW.
-Both have large drag systems beneath the spool, both have the externally mounted plastic housed clutch, both are fully sealed, and both have no backup anti-reverse in this size class with the Saragosa having it in 20000 and 25000 sizes.
-The nagging question is, how is this Stella more than 3 times better than a Saragosa SW, since one costs $1000 and the other $290 in 8k size at the time of writing?
-I can tell you even before it even happens that you might suddenly begin to hear stories that somehow were never told before about Saragosa SW supposedly breaking and failing on big fish, or how captain "Ahab" from "Smoke up D'Butt" fishing charters swears that his Saragosas exploded in the hands of customers.
-I explained in a previous article how troll farms operate, and you have only yourselves to blame if you fall for stories that put down the brilliant and proven Saragosa SW in order for the Ahabs of this world to sell the big buck Stellas they stocked.
+Now let me tell you before it even happens that you might suddenly begin to hear stories that somehow were never told before about the 2014 Saragosa SW supposedly failing on big fish, or see captain "Ahab" from "Smoke up D'Butt" fishing charters swear that his Saragosas exploded in the hands of customers.
+I explained in a previous article how troll farms operate, and you have only yourselves to blame if you fall for stories that put down the brilliant and proven 2014 Saragosa SW in order for the Ahabs of this world to sell the big buck Stellas they stocked.

-Now, new readers might get confused by this next bit, but those who know me would perfectly understand.
+Now, new readers might become confused by this next bit, but those who know me would perfectly understand.
 This new Stella SW is going straight on my golden table of the best offshore reels in current production.
-That's because I don't see things in simplistic black and white terms, I never let my personal disappointment impair my judgement, and any potential rubbishing by any company's representatives never makes me lose sight of facts.
-The facts here are this is an excellent reel that brought fish in without a hitch, it's very well built, extremely reliable, handles harsh environment like a champ, all of which applies to the Saragosa SW as well.
-And since the Saragosa itself was once featured on that top table before I decided to put in place a minimum qualifying score for that table, it's only normal that this Stella would be on it because it's a bit better than a Saragosa.
-I just expect more than "a bit better than a Saragosa" when I buy a Stella, and that's the only reason I'm bummed.
+That's because I don't see things in simplistic black and white terms, I don't let my personal disappointment impair my judgement, and any potential rubbishing by any company's representatives never makes me lose sight of facts.
+The facts here remain that this new Stella is an excellent reel that brought fish in without a hitch, it handles harsh conditions like a champ, it's well built, and is an extremely reliable performer.
+All of which applies to the 2014 Saragosa SW as well.
+And since that Saragosa itself once flirted with the golden table, it's only normal that this Stella would be on it because it's a bit better than a 2014 Saragosa SW.
+I just expect more than "a bit better than a Saragosa" when I buy a Stella, that's why I'm gloomy.